komap54/react-helpers/README.md

 ### - \<EventProxy [direction]>

-Just render this component inside DOM, set direction to target DOM element and track any of listed below events on this element.
+Just render this component inside DOM, set direction to target DOM element and track any of these events on that element.

 - onResize
 - onMutation